gregstewart/blog/source/_posts/2015-04-14-picking-a-new-language-to-learn.markdown

 comments: true
 categories: learning, languages, criteria, scala, clojure, go, elixir
 ---
 I started writing this post with the intent to layout what was important to me in choosing what language to pick up this year and go through the options.
 In doing this post and thinking about what I wanted out of language and it's community and doing the research, there was only one real winner by the end.
 It does help to put things into writing...
 The TL;DR is this year I will be looking at: [Clojure](http://clojure.org/)?
-Why it ticks all of the boxes I set out in this post.
+Why it ticks all of the boxes I set out in this post.[^1]

 ---